casebook

 Anthropocentrism

-Anthropocentrism, broadly speaking, refers to the common philosophical perspective assigning humans a special status and/or value above all other organisms, entities and the environment itself.
-Discourse, arguments and systems that identify humans – implicitly or explicitly – as the center of all moral consideration are anthropocentric.
+Anthropocentrism refers to the philosophical perspective assigning humans a special status and/or value above all other organisms, entities and the environment itself.
+Discourse, arguments and systems that identify humans – implicitly or explicitly – as the center of moral consideration are anthropocentric.
 This perspective often entails the belief that human interests, needs and welfare should be prioritized over those of other species or the environment.

 Collective Rights